D.D. Verni: Overkill

 After rejecting several names, the band finally settled on "Overkill".
 Their early covers included punk songs by The Ramones and The Dead Boys.
 By late 1980, the band had recruited dual guitarists, and the setlist was made up of songs by bands such as Motörhead ("Overkill", half of the Ace of Spades album), Judas Priest ("Tyrant" was their closer), and Riot.
 Along with the new influx of heavy metal covers, the band still played a smattering of punk covers, with extra distortion, intensity, and speed marking Overkill as one of the first thrash bands.

 At this point, the band started writing original songs, including "Grave Robbers" (later renamed "Raise The Dead"), "Overkill", and "Unleash the Beast (Within)".
 More songs followed, including "Death Rider" (1981) and "Rotten to the Core" (1982).
 Overkill had experienced a number of member changes by the time of their first demo Power in Black (1983), which featured the "classic" lineup of Verni, vocalist Bobby "Blitz" Ellsworth, drummer Rat Skates and guitarist Bobby Gustafson.
 The band became a staple at New York and New Jersey clubs, such as L'Amours, and Verni gave Ellsworth the nickname "Blitz" due to his over-the-top lifestyle.
 There have been numerous more lineup changes since the departures of Skates and Gustafson (in 1987 and 1990 respectively), and Verni and Ellsworth are the only remaining original members left in Overkill.
 Verni has also been the sole songwriter for the band's music since Horrorscope (1991).

 Overkill released their first album Feel the Fire in 1985, and along with their contemporaries (including Metallica, Exodus, Slayer, Megadeth and Anthrax), they helped define a new genre of music, known as "thrash metal".
-Overkill have released 19 full-length albums as well as two live albums and EPs, and several DVDs.
+Overkill have released 20 full-length albums as well as two live albums and EPs, and several DVDs.
 They have done thousands of shows for millions of fans and toured extensively.
 They have appeared in many major music publications and have sold millions of records worldwide.
 Verni's signature bass sound is regarded as one of the most definable in heavy metal.
 He usually plays bass with a pick as opposed to with his fingers.

 Work outside of Overkill

-Verni released his first solo album, Barricade, in 2018.
+Verni released his first solo album, Barricade, on October 12, 2018.
 He also released a debut album under the name D.D.
 Verni & The Cadillac Band, Let's Rattle, on September 17, 2021.

+Verni released his second solo album, Dreadful Company, on July 26, 2024.
+It sees Verni move into a punk rock direction.